cbcrg/tcoffee/docs/tcoffee_manual.rst

       'sp|P29786|TRY3_AEDAE' 'sp|P35037|TRY3_ANOGA'

-.. note:: Note the single quotes (') are mandatory as they are meant to protect the name of your sequence and prevent the UNIX shell to interpret it like an instruction.
+.. note:: Note the single quotes (') are mandatory as they are meant to protect the name of your sequence and prevent the Unix shell to interpret it like an instruction.

 Once sequences are extracted or removed, some columns may remain containing only gaps, but it is possible to simply remove empty columns from the resulting dataset (command 3), and even extract specific blocks for the selected sequences either keeping the exact same name (command 4) or the name of the specific blocks extracted (command 5):